Russian Winter Olympics in Sochi 2014: 10 Amazing Facts About The Most Expensive Games Ever

 The facilities needed for games, from venues to cargo terminals, were heavily criticized for environmental and geological hazards they might pose.
 The skewing of real estate prices in and around the venue was also put in question.
 Meanwhile, political activists have not made it easier for the organizers to market the games.
 Though organizers could learn how to make better management decisions they certainly give a lot of attention given to safety and security which are very real concerns in an area that has traditionally been a hotbed of political dissent and conflict.

-Despite all these, sports enthusiasts the world over remain steadfast in their faith.
+Despite all these, and the fact these are the most expensive games ever sports enthusiasts around the world remain steadfast in their faith.
 The Olympic spirit represents all that is true, good, and beautiful in the human spirit and when the history of the Sochi games are remembered, the controversies will be documented, the interesting facts archived, but amazing tales such as these will be be remembered and talked about for a long time.

 Check out our infographic and find out what’s your favorite Winter Olympics story: